SWIFTSIM/SWIFT/README.md

 current master branch as this will change rapidly.
 We do, however, like to ensure that the master branch will build and run.

-SWIFT is an SPH code designed to run cosmological simulations on peta-scale machines, scaling well up to 10's of thousands of cores.
+SWIFT is a gravity and SPH solver designed to run cosmological simulations on peta-scale machines, scaling well up to 10's of thousands of compute node.

 More general information about SWIFT is available on the project [webpages](http://www.swiftsim.com).

 This GitHub repository is designed to be an issue tracker, and a space for the public to submit patches through pull requests.
 It is synchronised with the main development repository that is available on the [ICC](http://icc.dur.ac.uk)'s GitLab server which is available [here](https://gitlab.cosma.dur.ac.uk/swift/swiftsim).

 Please feel free to submit issues to this repository, or even pull requests.
 We will try to deal with them as soon as possible, but as the core development team is quite small this could take some time.

 Contribution Guidelines
 -----------------------

 The SWIFT source code uses a variation of the 'Google' formatting style.
 The script 'format.sh' in the root directory applies the clang-format-3.8 tool with our style choices to all the SWIFT C source file.
 Please apply the formatting script to the files before submitting a pull request.

 Please check that the test suite still runs with your changes applied before submitting a pull request and add relevant unit tests probing the correctness